shuaiyuancn/how-to-fail-your-pyspark-application/user_defined_functions.md

 ## Filtering inside UDF

-We can use `RDD.flatMap` to process data while filtering them, for example,
+We can use [`flatMap`](https://spark.apache.org/docs/latest/api/python/pyspark.html?pyspark.RDD.flatMap) to process data while filtering them, for example,

 ```def get_if_odd(x):
 	if x % 2 == 1: